 Where can I learn about volcanoes in Reykjavík?

 Perlan’s Forces of Nature exhibition allows guests to feel the power of volcanoes, earthquakes, and geothermal energy that powers the island.
 Guests will learn that volcanoes form when heat and pressure build up beneath the earth’s surface.
 The earth’s weak points tend to be along fault lines where tectonic plates converge or diverge, as in Iceland’s case.

 Perlan’s exhibition shows that volcanic activity in Iceland is so diverse that researchers typically speak of “volcanic systems” rather than individual volcanoes.
 The island has 30 active volcanic systems, each with many types of volcanoes.

 Yes, an exhibition at Perlan focuses on the volcanic eruption that began in Fagradalsfjall in March 2021.
 The eruption, only 30 km from Reykjavík, was the first volcanic eruption in this area in over 800 years, making it a historic event for the people of Iceland and the scientific community.
 At Perlan, guests can experience the Fagradalsfjall eruption in a mighty volcano show.

 How do you pronounce the name Eyjafjallajökull?

 For Icelanders, it was amusing to hear foreign news anchors struggle to pronounce the name of the volcano on the nightly news.
-Clips were regularly shown on Icelandic television, and Icelanders ate it up.
+Clips were regularly shown on Icelandic television, and Icelanders laughed and imitated them.
 For the record, it’s pronounced EYE-ya-fyat-lah-YOH-kuht.